-- Must be clean, and neat, with no extreme styles or hair color.
+- To ensure a safe and professional environment, all students with long hair are required to pull their hair back securely.
+Hair must be kept away from the face and eyes at all times and should not fall forward when leaning over or performing tasks.
+This practice helps maintain hygiene, safety, and focus while performing tasks. - Must be clean, and neat, with no extreme styles or hair color.
 For example, shaved with designs or symbols, shaved on one or both sides leaving a "mohawk" style, high bun, twists or oversized styles.
-Color must be a natural color with no extreme color such as bright red, pink, blue, silver, etc. - Long hair, must be pulled up and back, not touching the collar - Must be pulled away from face and eyes, not falling forward when leaning over. - Must only have plain neutral barrettes or rubber bands. - May not wear scarves, headbands, hats, caps of any kind except for religious head coverings or headbands specific to an N95 mask, if required to wear one. - Beards must be neat and clean, no more than 1" from the face. (refer to N95 fit testing for guidelines).
+Color must be a natural color with no extreme color such as bright red, pink, blue, silver, etc. - Must only have plain neutral barrettes or rubber bands. - May not wear scarves, headbands, hats, caps of any kind except for religious head coverings or headbands specific to an N95 mask, if required to wear one. - Beards must be neat and clean, no more than 1" from the face. (refer to N95 fit testing for guidelines).
 If there are questions, students should arrange to meet with an instructor on an individual basis to determine individual course of action.